-- Here is how to fight sooty mold on camellias.
+- Here is how to fight sooty mold on camellia

-- Here is how to fight aphids on camellias.
+- Learn more about how to fight aphids on camellia

 Learn more about camellia

 Originally found in Asia, its silhouette is defined as a bushy shrub, and its alternating leaves are leathery and oval-shaped.